-(7) Have they done a business plan and provided it to the Town Council?
-This should include a timeline of the phases and include operating information Jor the museum once it is completed, Jam concerned because the website indicates a completion date of 2003 and Dennis of they haven't done a trisiner plan, Lowcan anyone décide ?
-8) I would like a listing of past and future events planted where they took input from the residents of Kittery regarding what the people want for the island.
-Is this what the residents mant or is this what less than 10 residents munt ?.
+(1) Have they done a business plan and provided it to the Town Council?
+This should include a timeline of the phases and include operating information for the museum once it is completed.
+I am concerned because the website inducates a completion date of 2003 and Mennis indicated 2008.
+That is quite a difference !.
+If they haven't done a chusines plan, Lowcan anyone décide ?
+8) I would like a listing of past and future events planted where they took imput from the residents of Kittery regarding what the people want for the island, Is this shat the residents mant or is this what less than 10 residents munt ?.